cycloidio/cycloid-cli/README.md

 ## Getting started

-Before playing with the CLI, you first need to authenticate a user into the Cycloid API:
+Before playing with the CLI, you first need to authenticate a user into the Cycloid API.
+We highly recommend the usage of API keys for all your CLI calls:

 ```
 cy login --org my-org --email example@email.com --password my-password --api-url https://cycloid-api.local.tld
+cy api-key create --org my-org --role my-role-canonical --name "CLI API key" --description "API key for the CLI" -o json | jq -r .token > token
+cy login --org my-org --api-key $(cat token)
 ```

 From there, you can now explore the various commands using the `--help` flag for each command / subcommand.